noveens/website-hugo/content/home/experience.md

   date_start = "2018-08-01"
   date_end = "2018-11-01"
   description = """
   Worked with the data science and innovation team on clause extraction from sensitive legal documents for top clients in the US.
-Formulated a de-generate pipeline and compared different statistical and deep-learning based models for the given task.
+Formulated a de-generate pipeline and compared different statistical and deep-learning-based models for the given task.
 Reduced task time from days to a few hours, enabling PwC to get new clients in the legal sector.
   """

 [[experience]]